celeron55/buildat/README.md

 Get and build Urho3D
 ----------------------

-NOTE: You have to use celeron55's fork of Urho3D due to special features needed
+NOTE: Occasionally you have to use celeron55's fork of Urho3D due to special
-	  by Buildat.
+	  features needed by Buildat that are missing in upstream Urho3D.
 Don't worry, Urho3D isn't a distro-packageable library due to its various configuration options.

     $ git clone https://github.com/celeron55/Urho3D.git
     $ cd Urho3D